Start automating your tests 10X Faster in Simple English with Testsigma

 Jenkins is an open-source server that enables build automation and executes CI/CD efficiently.
 One of the very first tools in the continuous integration space (launched in 2005), Jenkins facilitates developers with scripted detections, executes tests, and deploys them to the server.

 The tool was originally written in Java and comprised various plugins that deliver the different components of continuous integration.
 The aspects include static analysis, building, continuous testing, version control system, and configuration management.
-To perform like a complete CI/CD tool, Jenkins requires the help of extensions.
+To perform like a complete tool, Jenkins requires the help of extensions.
 But why are extensions required?
 Extensions like Ansible help in the continuous development of your software and configure with Jenkins to identify the pipelines.

 Features of Jenkins